What is Inverse Correlation?

 r = – 0.99

 Therefore, the Investor holds a diversified portfolio of two assets.
-The portfolio provides an inverse correlation of -0.99.
+As a result, the portfolio provides an inverse correlation of -0.99.

 Inverse Correlation in Portfolio Diversification

-Diversification is a process that reduces concentration risk and helps in the allocation of investment capital in more than one asset.
-A portfolio of assets is formulated to achieve diversification of risk inherent in holding such assets and ensure stable returns.
-A portfolio of assets signifies a collection of financial assets: such financial assets maybe bonds, stocks, or commodities.
+Diversification is a process that reduces concentration risk and helps allocate investment capital to more than one asset.
+A portfolio of assets formulates diversifying the risk inherent in holding such assets and ensuring stable returns.
+A portfolio signifies a collection of financial assets, such as bonds, stocks, or commodities.

 The diversification achieved for a portfolio of assets is an example of an inverse correlation.
-When the correlation coefficient is at -1, it is said that the diversification is at maximum, and there is a minimum risk involved in the portfolio of assets formulated.
+Therefore, when the correlation coefficient is at -1, it is said that the diversification is at maximum, and there is a minimum risk involved in the portfolio of assets formulated.

 Advantages